tom-seddon/acorn_mos_disassembly/docs/refresh.md

 ## `*ROMS` notes ignored ROMs

-`*ROMS` will show a message `ignored` against non-unplugged ROMs that being ignored due to having an empty entry in the ROM information table.
+`*ROMS` will show a message `ignored` against non-unplugged ROMs that being ignored due to having an incorrect entry in the ROM information table.

+Typical cases you'll see this:

-You will see this in very safe mode, to indicate that ROMs are being ignored.
+- in very safe mode, which prints this to indicate that all ROMs are being ignored
+- after using `*SRLOAD` to load a ROM in, but before pressing CTRL+BREAK to initialise it

-You may also see this if you use 3rd-party tools designed for the B/B+ that disable ROMs by modifying the ROM information table.
+- after using 3rd party tools designed for the B/B+ that temporarily disable ROMs by modifying the ROM information table

 ## Tube power-on boot delay (3.20/3.50 only)